stadtnavi/stadtnavi_app/README.md

-# Stadtnavi App
+# stadtnavi App

-This is the repository for the Stadtnavi App of Herrenberg.
+This is the repository for the stadtnavi App of Herrenberg.

 ## Getting Started